Ethical Principles and Publication Policy

 6. If there is a divergence of opinion between the two reviewers (one accepting the manuscript and the other rejecting it), the field editor examines the review reports, compares and contrasts the reviewers’ critics and viewpoints, as well as their reasoning to arrive at a decision.

-7. If the Field Editor may not arrive at a decision after examining the reviewer reports, then the manuscript is assigned to a third reviewer.
+7. If the Field Editor does not arrive at a decision after examining the reviewer reports, then the manuscript is assigned to a third reviewer.

 8. The decision for a manuscript is supposed to be given within the first 90–120 days.
 Then the authors are informed about the decision.
 The accepted papers are to be published in the following issue of PedPer.